Russia says Chinese, North Korean leaders to attend WWII anniversary in Moscow

 This month, North Korea and Russia declared 2015 to be a "year of friendship" between the two countries.

-Russia has also expressed eagerness to broaden economic ties with neighboring China.
+Russia has also expressed eagerness to broaden economic ties with neighbouring China.

 South Korea's Yonhap news agency cited Russian media as saying that among the 26 countries attending would be Vietnam, Greece, Israel, Egypt, and the Netherlands.